zhangjinpengGithub/SSRGT/README.md

 4. Filtering SSR loci by the Mendelian segregation ratio and the percent of missing genotypes.

-5. Generating input format files for the genetic mapping software JoinMap and FsLinkageMap.
 # Requirements
 To compile SSRGT, the following packages are required:
 - [BWA-men2](https://github.com/bwa-mem2/bwa-mem2)  or  [BWA](https://github.com/lh3/bwa)